We may earn a commission when you make a purchase via links on this site.

 - Product Line-Up

-Or jump straight to our comparisons of the best antivirus for macOS, Windows, Android, and iOS, to discover the best security software for each operating software.
+To compare Norton Antivirus to other brands, read our full comparisons of the best antivirus for macOS, Windows, Android, and iOS, to discover the best security software for each operating software.
 Alternatively, if privacy is key concern for you, have a look at our comparisons of the best VPN or best antivirus with a VPN.

 Image 1: Norton’s dashboard on Android and Windows 10.